Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

-where $\sigma$ is the applied uniaxial stress, $\epsilon$ the corresponding strain, $E_{2D}$ is the 2D Young's modulus and $D_{2D}$ is the 2D third-order elastic modulus.
-For each temperature examined and both directions of applied stress, we fit the data presented in Figure~\ref{fig-stress-strain} with Equation~\eqref{eqn-stress-strain} to determine graphene's elastic moduli.
+where $\sigma$ is the applied uniaxial stress, $\epsilon$ the corresponding strain, $E_{2D}$ is the 2D {Young} modulus and $D_{2D}$ is the 2D third-order elastic modulus.
+For each temperature examined and both directions of applied stress, we first obtained the value of Young modulus by the linear response at small stress/strain and then we fit the data presented in Figure~\ref{fig-stress-strain} with Equation~\eqref{eqn-stress-strain} to determine the third-order elastic modulus.
 The computed values of $E_{2D}$ and $D_{2D}$ are plotted in Figure~\ref{fig-moduli} as a function of temperature, for applied stress in either the armchair (red points) or the zigzag (blue points) direction.
 The error-bars on these points indicate one standard deviation of the fitted parameters under the observed covariance of the fit.
-Furthermore, linear fittings of these data points are indicated by the dashed red (dotted blue) line for stress in the armchair (zigzag) direction.
+A linear variation can roughly approximate the obtained temperature dependence of these elastic moduli.
+Linear fittings of the corresponding data are indicated by the dashed red (dotted blue) line for stress in the armchair (zigzag) direction.

+The {Young} modulus $E_{2D}$ [Figure~\ref{fig-moduli}(a)] appears to decrease almost linearly with increasing temperature, albeit only by a relatively small amount, which is consistent with other results in the literature \cite{ref-Shao-JCP-2012,ref-Shen-MatDes-2010,ref-Tahani-AMM-2024}.
+In particular, the linear fitting of these data for stress along the armchair direction leads to a variation of $E_{2D}(T)$ with a slope $- 8.1\times 10^{-3}$ (N/m)/K, while for stress along the zigzag direction the slope is $ - 4.4\times 10^{-3}$ (N/m)/K.